Mahanidhii/FinFluence/README.md

 4. Push to the branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Inspired by the social aspects of Instagram and LinkedIn
+- Inspired by the social aspects of financial subreddits in Reddit, Instagram and LinkedIn
+- React community for excellent documentation
+- MongoDB for flexible data modeling
+- Scikit-learn for ML capabilities
+- Socket.io for real-time features
-- Built for the financial empowerment of young adults
+- Built for the financial empowerment of the youth
-- Special thanks to CRCE for project support